-Assessing the effectiveness of visualizations, requires to distinguish between the visual search phase and the stage of central information processing.
+When we want to assess the effectiveness of visualizations, we first need to distinguish between the visual search phase and the stage of central information processing.
 In the visual search phase, the user has to identify relevant elements of a visualization.
 During this process the user constantly reallocates the attention to different elements of a visualization.
-Following Schneider and Shiffrin [55], [56], this process can be characterized as an interplay of bottom-up (automatic) and top-down (controlled) attention allocation.
+Following Schneider and Shiffrin [34], this process can be characterized as an interplay of bottom-up (automatic) and top-down (controlled) attention allocation.

-Our visual field can be considered as an assembly of

-elements competing for our attention [57].
+Our visual field can be considered as an assembly of elements competing for our attention [35].
 Bottom-up processes are triggered by elements, which stand out from their environment.
 A node of a visualization could for example be colored differently or have a different shape compared to other elements.
-This type of attention allocation is highly automated.
 Top-down attention, on the other hand, is moderated by the user's intention and previous knowledge.
 For example, when the user's goal is to compare two elements of a visualization, the user employs a strategy of visual search, during which the positions of all relevant entities are identified.
-The search process itself can be carried out both by chaotically searching for relevant elements (bottom-up) or deducting the relative position of an element from other elements through previous knowledge about the type of visualization (top-down) [58].
-The first strategy is suited for users without any previous knowledge and its efficiency depends on the visualization's complexity.
-The latter strategy, however, can be employed by users, who understood the basic principles of a visualization, and should result in a more efficient use.
+The search process itself can be carried out both by chaotically searching for relevant elements (bottom-up) or deducting the relative position of an element from other elements through previous knowledge about the type of visualization (top-down) [36].